-As a side note, buying gift cards from small businesses can also be a helpful move if you want them to survive the economic impact of COVID-19.
+As a side note, buying gift cards from small businesses can also be a helpful move if you are looking for a way to help small businesses recover from the economic impact of COVID-19.
 By buying gift cards now, you can send businesses some much-needed cash and wait to redeem your gift card for goods or services at a later date.

-On the flip side, some retailers limit how many gift cards you can buy, and particularly when you pay with a credit card.
-Some rewards credit cards also claim in their fine print that you won’t earn any cash back or points, although this isn’t necessarily true.
-With The Amex EveryDay® Credit Card from American Express, for example, the terms and conditions state you earn rewards on “eligible purchases,” and that this does not include “fees or interest charges, cash advances, purchases of traveler’s checks, purchases or reloading of prepaid cards, purchases of gift cards, person-to-person payments, or purchases of any cash equivalents.”
+On the flip side, some retailers limit how many gift cards you can buy—particularly when you pay with a credit card.
+Some rewards credit cards also claim in the fine print that you won’t earn any cash back or points, although this isn’t necessarily true.
+With the Amex EveryDay® Credit Card from American Express, for example, the terms and conditions state you earn rewards on “eligible purchases,” and that this does not include “fees or interest charges, cash advances, purchases of traveler’s checks, purchases or reloading of prepaid cards, purchases of gift cards, person-to-person payments or purchases of any cash equivalents.”

 Does purchasing a gift card count as a cash advance?

 You should also be aware that some credit cards threaten to treat gift card purchases as a cash advance.
-In this case, you would be charged a cash advance fee and a higher interest rate, to boot.
+In this case, you would be charged a cash advance fee and a higher interest rate as well.

 You can also get around dealing with surprise cash advance fees by asking retailers if their gift cards code as a cash advance or purchase before you buy, or you can call your card issuer and ask them to turn off cash advances on your card altogether.